Skip to Content

 Chris is nationally recognized in the field of construction law and regularly pens articles and contributes to treatises for construction industry professionals and other lawyers including publications by ENR Engineering News-Record, Wolters Kluwer Law & Business (California Construction Law), BNi® (Acret’s California Mechanics Lien Laws), the California Continuing Education of the Bar (CEB) (California Mechanics Liens and Related Construction Remedies and California Construction Contracts, Defects and Litigation), Business Credit Magazine, and the American Bar Association (ABA) Forum on Construction Law.

 In addition to his current position as an Adjunct Professor of Business Law at the David Nazarian College of Business and Economics and Graduate Business Program at California State University Northridge, Chris has taught the Legal Environment of Business at Pepperdine University and is a guest lecturer of construction law at Loyola Law School (Los Angeles).
-Chris is also a frequent speaker and educator on construction law for organizations including the ABA, National Association of Credit Management (NACM), Los Angeles County Bar Association, Credit Management Association (CMA), Levelset, and Lorman Education Services, and was a featured speaker at the 2012 (Las Vegas), 2015 (Boca Raton), and 2019 (Los Angeles) Annual ABA Forum on Construction Law meetings.
-In 2013, Chris was appointed to the Division 9 Steering Committee of the ABA Forum on Construction Law primarily representing the interests of specialty trade contractors and suppliers in the construction industry on a national and global basis.
+Chris is also a frequent speaker and educator on construction law for organizations including the ABA, National Association of Credit Management (NACM), Los Angeles County Bar Association, Credit Management Association (CMA), Levelset, and Lorman Education Services, and has been a featured speaker at several annual ABA Forum on Construction Law meetings across the country.
+For more than a decade, Chris has served on the Division 9 Steering Committee of the ABA Forum on Construction Law primarily representing the interests of specialty trade contractors and suppliers in the construction industry on a national and global basis.
+Since 2015, Chris has also served on the ABA Forum’s Diversity and Inclusion Committee, dedicated to raising awareness and understanding of the vital role diversity plays in the industry.

 Professional Memberships